Online course for therapists working with ADHD couples—tools to repair relationships and improve communication.

 With over a combined decade and hundreds of clients, John and Christina have put together a course that pulls together the best of the current science, experiential couples modalities and the adaptions that really work for neurodivergent couples.

-John Foulkes, BSc., OPC-D Psych, CPCC, Registered Psychotherapist, (Cert.)
-IPT (he, him) is psychodynamically trained and certified in EFT, IPT, Reality/Choice Therapy and is a certified professional coach supporting adults with ADHD.
+John Foulkes, BSc., OPC-D Psych, CPCC, RP, OVCS, (Cert.)
+IPT (he, him) is psychodynamically trained and certified in EFT, IPT, Reality/Choice Therapy.
 John is an EFT Couples Therapist and provides individual and group supervision for Couples therapists.
-His specialty is working with couples and families, including those struggling with ADHD issues.
-Additionally, John has experience with adolescents and adults, providing personal, psychoeducational, and psychosocial counselling services.

-Christina Crowe, H.BSc.
-MACP, RP, (Cert) OAMHP (she, heris a neurodivergent-affirming Registered Psychotherapist, Certified IPT Therapist and Validated Clinical Supervisor.
+Christina Crowe, MACP, RP, OVCS, CMHP (she, heris a neurodivergent-affirming Registered Psychotherapist, Certified IPT Therapist and Validated Clinical Supervisor.
 Christina works with individuals (ages 16+), couples and families.
-Christina has special interest in: First responders (and their families), Adults with ADHD, or late-diagnosed ADHD, Couples with ADHD, Parents trying to do it differently, and Clinical Supervision for therapists and interns.